adrien-ben/bagl/README.md

 ### Lights

-The renderder supports ambient, directional, point, and spot lights.
+The renderer supports ambient, directional, point, and spot lights.
 Some area lights will be implemented (sphere and tube).
-The lights attenuation in computed using Epic's inverse square function.
+The lights attenuation in computed using inverse square function as described in Epic's paper on their PBR implementation.

 ### Shadows